genericmedia24/lib/docs/guides/commander.md

 A command should implement an `execute` method.
 The command has several properties, two of which are shown in the example: `targetElement` and `options`, which are defined by the URI in the attribute.

-The command is invoked by a `Commander`.
+The command is invoked by a {@link commander!Commander | Commander}.
 The commander is a property of all the custom elements defined in the library.
-For more information See the elaboration below.
+For more information see the elaboration below.

 The type of the custom element is defined by the `is` attribute of the button: